openmod/openmod-docs/content/development-guide/publishing-to-nuget.md

 !!!
 Note
     You may get the "PackageOrVersionNotFound" error after trying to install your plugin.
 This means your upload has not been verified or indexed yet.
-It usually takes about an hour until nuget.org uploads are verified and indexed.
+It may take up to an hour until uploads to nuget.org are verified and indexed.

 For more, read the [Publishing packages](https://docs.microsoft.com/en-us/nuget/nuget-org/publish-a-package) and [Create and publish a NuGet package (dotnet CLI)](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-the-dotnet-cli) pages on docs.microsoft.com.